-Species: Bubo virginianus, Great Horned Owl • Born: Unknown • Gender: Female • Disability: Human Imprint
+Species: Bubo virginianus, Great Horned Owl • Hatch Year: Unknown • Sex: Female • Disability: Human Imprint

 Earlier in her life Owltilla, a Great Horned Owl, was cared for by another rehabbing facility.
 When the American Eagle Foundation traveled to this rehab center to specifically retrieve a Red Tailed Hawk, they met Owltilla and decided to bring her back with them too!

 The Great Horned Owl is one of the largest members of the owl family.
 Their feet are as powerful as they are big, capable of seizing animals as large as opossums and racoons.
 This adaptable hunter is fearless, and is sometimes called the ‘Flying Tiger.’
 The Great Horned Owl is also one of the only birds that dine on skunks and porcupines.